 Glacier National Park, Montana

-Glacier National Park sits in the northern Rocky Mountains on the US-Canada border in Montana.
-The park covers about 4,000 square kilometres of peaks, valleys, and more than 700 lakes.
-When the park was established in 1910 it contained approximately 150 named glaciers; by 2024 fewer than 25 active glaciers remained, most significantly smaller than their historical extent.
+Glacier National Park sits in the northern Rocky Mountains on the US-Canada border.
+When the park was established in 1910 it contained approximately 150 named glaciers; by 2026 fewer than 25 active glaciers remain, most significantly smaller than their historical extent.
 The landscape records this loss in newly exposed rock and moraines that were covered by ice within living memory.
+Visiting now means seeing something that will look measurably different in 20 years.

-The park pairs with Canada’s Waterton Lakes National Park to form the Waterton-Glacier International Peace Park (1932), the world’s first international peace park.
+The park pairs with Canada’s Waterton Lakes National Park as the Waterton-Glacier International Peace Park (1932), the world’s first international peace park.

 Going-to-the-Sun Road